TiddlyWiki/TiddlyWiki5/readme.md

 TiddlyWiki</span> aims to provide a fluid interface for working with tiddlers, allowing them to be aggregated and composed into longer narratives.</p><p>
 <span>
 TiddlyWiki5</span> has many <span>
 improvements</span> over the original.
 It is currently labelled alpha, meaning it is working but incomplete.
-It is the best possible time to get involved and support its future development.
+It is a great time to get involved and support its <span>
+future development</span>.
 You can:</p><ul>
 <li>
 Explore its features online at <span>
 http://five.tiddlywiki.com/</span></li><li>